Ugaritic: Weak Verbs

-In Ugaritic, "weak verbs" are verbs whose roots contain a weak consonant, that is, a consonant that may disappear in some forms, or change into another consonant.
-Weak consonants are w and y, and also n, h, and in one case l (lqḥ, “to take”), if these are the first root consonant.
-Weak verbs exhibit irregular patterns in their conjugation due to the inherent instability of the weak consonants, often leading to phonetic variations.
-This phenomenon is akin to that observed in other Semitic languages, including Hebrew.
+In Ugaritic, “weak verbs” are verbs whose roots contain a weak consonant, that is, a consonant that may disappear in some forms (in particular the imperative), or change into another consonant (some imperfect forms).
+Weak consonants are w and y, and also n if it is the first root consonant.
+Verbs with only two root consonants are weak too.

-For instance, the Ugaritic verb yrd, “to go down”, is a weak verb: its imperative is rd /rid/ “go down!”, without the y consonant.
-The verb hlk, “to go”, has the imperative lk /lik/ “go!”, without the h.
 Due to their weak consonants, weak verbs can undergo phonetic changes, such as the assimilation of waw (w) to yod (y), especially in the absence of an intervening vowel.
 This characteristic impacts the verb's inflection, resulting in variations that are atypical compared to regular (strong) verbs.
+This phenomenon is akin to that observed in other Semitic languages, including Hebrew.

+The following list shows the various classes of weak verbs.
+Weak forms are shown in bold, the strong verb RGM is shown for comparison: